wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 CHAP.
 XXXII.

-Capture of Maiden and Detroit--the army of Gap.
-Proctor -retreat towards the Moravian towns--Gen. Harrison pursues them.
+Capture of Maiden and Detroit--the army of Gen. Proctor retreat towards the Moravian towns--Gen. Harrison pursues them.

 NOW when Perry had taken care of the captives, and the wounded, and set them upon the shore,